Last Updated: December 9, 2024

 What is Andrew Ross Sorkin's Net Worth?

 Andrew Ross Sorkin is an award-winning American journalist and author who has a net worth of $12 million.
 He first became nationally known for publishing the book "Too Big to Fail" in 2009, which was eventually adapted into a film by HBO.
 Sorkin served as co-producer for this movie.
 In addition, Andrew is known for co-producing "Billions," a TV series broadcast by Showtime.
 Outside of these achievements, Sorkin serves as a financial columnist for "The New York Times."
 In addition, he co-anchors "Squawk Box" on CNBC.
-Finally, he founded the financial new service DealBook, which is currently published by "The New York Times."
+Finally, he founded the financial news service DealBook, which is currently published by "The New York Times."
 Sorkin serves as the editor of DealBook, which is best described as a daily e-newsletter.
 Finally, Andrew is a member of the Council on Foreign Relations.

 Sorkin began his career even before graduating from Cornell University, as he had produced a vast number of articles for "The New York Times" before earning his degree.
 He then went on to write for publications like "Business Week" and "The Times in London" during the 90s.
 His famous book "Too Big to Fail" focuses on the factors surrounding the 2008 financial crash, particularly in regards to how it was handled by the now-defunct Lehman Brothers.

-Over the course of his career, Andrew has won several awards and honors, including the Gerald Loeb Award for Best Business Book, and the Financial Times and Goldman Sachs Business Book of the Year Award.
+Over the course of his career, Andrew has won several awards and honors, including the Gerald Loeb Award for Best Business Book and the Financial Times and Goldman Sachs Business Book of the Year Award.
 In 2005 and 2006, he won two consecutive Society of American Business Editors and Writers Awards.
 In 2007, he was named a Young Global Leader by the World Economic Forum.
 Various organizations have referred to Sorkin as one of the "most influential journalists in the world."
 He is also considered one of the most influential people within the Jewish community.

 Early Life

-Andrew Ross Sorkin was born on February 19th of 1977 in New York City.
+Andrew Ross Sorkin was born on February 19th, 1977, in New York City.
 Raised in a Jewish household by a playwright and a partner at a notable New York law firm, Sorkin was heavily involved in journalism from a very early age.
 After graduating from high school in 1995, he attended Cornell University's College of Agriculture and Life Sciences.
 Even while earning his Bachelor of Science degree in communications by 1999, Sorkin was contributing to "The New York Times" as a student intern.
 In fact, he had become a student intern much earlier, during his senior year at high school.
 During his college years, he also joined the Sigma Phi fraternity and eventually became the vice president.

 Career